December 19, 2017

 - Start with flat surfaces, then move onto the nooks and crannies.
 Trust us, it’s just easier that way.

 - Remove sanding dust as it builds up.
-Excess dust on your surface—or sanding sponge for that matter—may result in a mark or divot.
+Excess dust on your surface—or sanding sponge for that matter—may result in an unwanted mark or divot.
 Keep a soft cloth nearby during the distressing process, lightly running it over the surface when needed.
-If you need to clean your sponge, the easiest way to do this is to keep a second one nearby, rubbing them together to get rid of the residue.
+If you need to clean your sponge, the easiest way to do this is to keep a second one nearby, rubbing them together to get rid of the built-up residue.

 - Less is more.
 When in doubt, start with a very light distressing before amping up the elbow grease.
 Remember: It’s easy to add more.
 Because FAT Paint covers like a dream, you can easily throw on an extra coat if you have gone too far, even if you’ve already FAT Wax’d the piece.
 That obviously takes more time and effort, so save yourself the hassle if you can.